euigyuki/os-course/docs/howtostudy.md

-# How to Study for Operating Systems
+# How to Study for OS

 Operating Systems is a challenging but rewarding course.
 It combines deep conceptual understanding with tricky programming assignments.
 This guide will help you study more effectively, debug more confidently, and prepare well for exams.